 There has never been a more hostile legal and regulatory environment for landlords and tenant screening companies.
 It is more important than ever, therefore, that we know what we are doing – that we take the proverbial high-road in our effort to strike a balance between carefully underwriting prospective tenants and minimizing the risk of legal and regulatory problems.

 Step 1 is to take the time necessary to develop, refine and formalize your rental criteria.
-“How to Develop Landlord Rental Criteria” addresses the steps necessary to develop your criteria and the benefits associated with consistent application of those criteria as part of the tenant screening process.
+“How to Develop Landlord Rental Criteria” addresses the steps necessary to develop your criteria and the benefits associated with a consistent application of those criteria as part of the tenant screening process.
 A Criteria Worksheet (including sample criteria document) is available at no charge under Landlord Resources on MyScreeningReport.com®.

 A critical step in developing criteria is deciding what is acceptable in terms of credit, rental history, criminal and eviction history, length of employment and income – within the context of what is “reportable”.
 “Tenant Screening 101 – Report Content” describes in detail limits imposed by the Fair Credit Reporting Act (FCRA).
 State law may further limit what is reported.
 Washington and California, for example, limit reporting of criminal convictions to those where the date of final disposition (release from prison, parole, etc.) is no more than seven years old.